DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Attack, Disarm**

 - Description: You're so skillful on the battlefield that you know how to target your attacks to focus on the enemy weapon.
 - Mechanic: Major.
-For 1 PP, When you spend an Power Point to disarm, perfom a Weapon Attack.
+For 1 PP, When you spend a Power Point to disarm, perform a Weapon Attack.
 On a hit, the enemy must spend a Major Action picking up that weapon before using it again.
-This does not apply to Mystic Attacks or additional weapons the enemy may wield..
+This does not apply to Mystic Attacks or additional weapons the enemy may wield.
 - XP: 2
 - PP: 1
 - Prereq_Role: Martial or Defender